I hated my SVT.

 “Truth”, I felt helpless to change any of the real things that I knew were eating away at me in my life and

-Healing is a process of making healthy choices for yourself and your life every single day, every hour, every minute.
+Healing is a process of making healthy choices for yourself and your life and your energy every single day, every hour, every minute.
+Those choices, are not just about FOOD…but include self-care, setting boundaries, making your wellness a priority, and nourishing yourself daily in all the ways that feel restful, relaxing and healing.

 Healing is a process.